 - Make new investments in key San Francisco initiatives like Vision Zero and freeway corridor management

-- Implement affordable housing and anti-displacement policies
+- Address equity issues such as affordable housing and anti-displacement policies

 SFCTA’s call for projects memorandum for public agency project sponsors: